History of medieval Arabic and Western European domes: Umayyad Caliphate

 In addition to religious shrines, domes were used over the audience and throne halls of Umayyad palaces, and as part of porches, pavilions, fountains, towers and the calderia of baths.
 Blending the architectural features of both the Byzantine and Persian architecture, the domes used both pendentives and squinches and were made in a variety of shapes and materials.
 A dome stood at the center of the palace-city of Baghdad and, similarly but on a smaller scale, there are literary accounts of a domed audience hall in the palace of Abu Muslim in Merv at the meeting point of four iwans arranged along the cardinal directions.
+The green dome at the center of the Round city of Baghdad covered the throne room of al-Mansur's palace and was topped by a statue of a horseman holding a lance.
+The dome collapsed in 941, well after the Caliph had moved his court to a suburban estate.

 Muslim palaces included domical halls as early as the eighth century, well before domes became standard elements of mosque architecture.
 The early eighth century palace of Khirbat al-Minya included a domed gateway.
 The palace of Qasr Mshatta and a ninth century palace at Samarra included domed throne rooms.
+At Mshatta, "an elaborate entrance leads through a basilical hall to a domed triconch hall with an arcuated niche, presumably holding the caliphal throne, at the far end."
+This axial sequence of gateway, dome, and arcuated niche is found in early Islamic palaces into the Abbasid era, and the similar sequence of gateway, dome, and mihrab endured even longer in mosque architecture.

 A domed structure covered a shallow pool in the main courtyard of the mid eighth century palace of Khirbat al-Mafjar.
 Similar examples at mosques, such as the domed fountains at the Mosque of Ibn Tulun (destroyed in 987 and replaced with a different structure), at Maarrat al-Numan, in Nishapur, Tripoli, and at the Mosque of Damascus seem to be related to this element of palace architecture, although they were later used as part of ritual ablution.
+The palace dome was supported by terracotta figures where the pendentives or squinches would have been.
+The dome was over the porch of a great bath or throne room at the bath complex.

 The calderia of early Islamic bath complexes at Amra, Sarraj, and Anjar were roofed with stone or brick domes.
 The caldarium of the early Islamic bath at Qasr Amra contains "the most completely preserved astronomical cupola decoration", a decorative idea for bath domes that would long continue in the Islamic world.